nuBuilder/nuBuilder/core/libs/nudb/doc/html/_sources/config.txt

     :type: boolean
     :default: false

-    Defines whether a user should be displayed a "Show all" button in browse mode or not in all cases.
+    Defines whether a user should be displayed a ":guilabel:`Show all`" button in browse mode or not in all cases.
 By default it is shown only on small tables (less than 500 rows) to avoid performance issues while getting too many rows.